/apps/enel-x-digital-ecosystem/templates/page-content

 • Scope 3 - Other indirect emissions, for example those resulting from production and transportation of raw materials, product distribution, waste management and employee transfers.

-Does carbon footprint cause climate change?
+How does a carbon footprint affect climate change?

 The impact a company’s carbon footprint can have on the climate is directly proportional to its size: the larger the footprint, the larger the impact.